Galaxie Blog Custom Window Interface

 Galaxie Blog allows you to create custom windows that can be used with either a ColdFusion dynamic cfinclude, or you may create custom content using Galaxie Blogs Post Editor.
 You can configure the window and button properties using a WYSIWYG editor.
 Additionally, you can set the window size, title, and button labels when creating a window.

 You can use these custom windows for anything that you would like.
 The custom windows can be used as a popup to show the location of your business, alert your users with an announcement, or allow your users to purchase something.
-The window may contain a full-fledged ColdFusion-based e-commerce application with a dynamic include, or you can use a WYSIWYG editor to embed maps, images or video content.
-The interface automatically creates the button the launch the custom windows and you can use these buttons and place them anywhere you want to open your custom window.
+The window may contain a full-fledged ColdFusion-based e-commerce application with a dynamic include, or you can use a WYSIWYG editor to embed maps, images, or video content.
+The interface automatically creates the button to launch the custom windows, and you can use these buttons and place them anywhere you want to open your custom window.
 Additionally, Galaxie Blog also automatically creates an SEO-friendly URL link that you can use to open your custom window.

 Sample Galaxie Blog Custom Windows

 The examples shown below are not comprehensive.
 You can include any content in a custom window that you can create in a post.
 The main difference between a post and a custom window is that you can place custom windows anywhere on the site.
-However, there is no SEO handling for search engines or RSS provided for these custom windows.
+However, no SEO handling for search engines or RSS is provided for these custom windows.

 Note: I will be using content from the Into the Box conference this year.
 I am not affiliated with the company associated with this convention or the convention itself in any way, however, many of the ColdFusion community may find this relevant and interesting.
 For a full list of Into the Box information, please see the IntoTheBox site at https://www.intothebox.org/